Polygons

 Fig. 2.2e: A Rectangle built with B0 and B2 struts.
 Two Y1 sruts represent the diagonal.

-Finally, the right angles in Fig. 2.2e have B0 and B2 struts as sides, with lengths of 1/φ and φ.
+Finally, the rectangle in Fig. 2.2e has B0 and B2 struts as sides, with lengths of 1/φ and φ.
 Thus:

 h = √( 1 / φ2 + φ2)